-First Tier Entity

-Any party that enters into a written arrangement, acceptable to CMS, with a Medicare Advantage Organization (MAO) or Part D plan sponsor or applicant to provide administrative services or healthcare services to a Medicare-eligible individual under the Medicare Advantage program or Part D program.
+First Tier Entity - any party that enters into a written arrangement, acceptable to CMS, with a Medicare Advantage Organization (MAO) or Part D plan sponsor or applicant to provide administrative services or health care services to a Medicare-eligible individual under the Medicare Advantage program or Part D program.

-Downstream Entity

-Any party that enters into a written agreement, acceptable to CMS, with persons or entities involved with the Medicare Advantage or Part D benefit, below the level of first tier entity.
+Downstream Entity - any party that enters into a written agreement, acceptable to CMS, with persons or entities involved with the Medicare Advantage or Part D benefit, below the level of first tier entity.
 These arrangements continue down to the level of the ultimate provider of both health and administrative services.

-Related Entity

-Any entity that is related to an MAO or Part D Sponsor by common ownership or control and (1) performs some of the sponsor's management functions under contract or delegation; (2) furnishes services to Medicare enrollees under an oral or written agreement; or (3) leases real property or sells materials to the MAO or Part D plan sponsor at a cost of more than \$2500 during a contract period.
+Related Entity - any entity that is related to an MAO or Part D Sponsor by common ownership or control and (1) performs some of the sponsor's management functions under contract or delegation; (2) furnishes services to Medicare enrollees under an oral or written agreement; or (3) leases real property or sells materials to the MAO or Part D plan sponsor at a cost of more than \$2500 during a contract period.

-4. What Medical Mutual products/plans does this training apply to?
+4. What MEDICAL MUTUAL products/plans does this training apply to?

-These requirements apply to all Medical Mutual Part C and Part D Medicare products.
+These requirements apply to all MEDICAL MUTUAL Part C and Part D Medicare products.

-5. What if I do not contract with Medical Mutual for its Medicare products?
+5. What if I do not contract with MEDICAL MUTUAL for its Medicare products?

-This training does not apply to you unless you are contracted with another entity that is contracted with Medical Mutual to service our Medicare products.
+This training does not apply to you unless you are contracted with another entity that is contracted with MEDICAL MUTUAL to service MEDICAL MUTUAL's Medicare products.

-6. Who must take this training?
+6. Who has to take this training?

-You, your employees, and any of your Downstream and/or Related Entity employees that are involved in the delivery of our Medicare product administration or services must take this training.
-It is your responsibility to identify those parties that serve in this capacity and ensure they complete the training.
+You, your employees, and any of your Downstream and/or Related Entity employees that are involved in the delivery of MEDICAL MUTUAL's Medicare product administration or delivery of services must take this training.
+It is your responsibility to identify those parties that serve in this capacity for you and to ensure they complete the training.
 The only exception is if they are deemed exempt by CMS from the Fraud, Waste, and Abuse (FWA) training.

-7. Do all employees of every FDR have to satisfy FWA training requirements?
+7. Does every employee of every FDR have to satisfy FWA training requirements?

-FDR employees who perform work on behalf of our Medicare products must satisfy CMS FWA Training requirements unless the employees are deemed to have met the FWA training requirements.
+FDR employees who perform work on behalf of MEDICAL MUTUAL's Medicare products must satisfy CMS FWA Training requirements, unless the employees are deemed to have met the FWA training requirements.

-8. How do I know if I am deemed to have met the FWA training requirements?
+8. How do I know if I am deemed to have met the FWA training requirements already?